 Bob’s father, Cap Crossley Jr., won many tournaments partnered with Cap Sr. including the first All Western Championship in San Francisco in 1955.
 Cap Jr. was also president of the Western Conference of the American Contract Bridge League and Marin County’s first life master.
 Bob’s two other siblings, Bill and Janet, are also accomplished bridge players.

-Lura Crossley, Bob’s mother, became the 2nd Life Master in Marin in 1959 and has operated the Crossley Bridge Center for over fifty years.
-She has lectured and directed on numerous bridge cruises, including five around the world trips.
+Lura Crossley, Bob’s mother, became the 2nd Life Master in Marin in 1959 operated the Crossley Bridge Center for over fifty years.
+She lectured and directed on numerous bridge cruises, including five around the world trips.
 For many years she served as West Coast Respresentative of “Travel With Goren”.
 Both of Bob's parents have recently passed away.

 Bob has been a popular teacher and director on bridge cruises and has lectured at numerous resorts and private clubs in the Western United States.
 He is a thoughtful, patient teacher with a sense of humor that makes his classes quite fun.